MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 # QR code tracking

-QRTracking is implemented in the Oasis driver for windows mixed reality devices.
-By enabling the QR codes tracker the driver scans for QR codes and are reported to the interested apps.
-This feature only available in RS5 builds.
+QRTracking is implemented in the Windows Mixed Reality driver for immersive (VR) headsets.
+By enabling the QR code tracker the driver scans for QR codes and are reported to the interested apps.
+This feature only available in Windows 10 October 2018 Update (RS5) builds.

 ## Enabling and disabling QR code tracking in the driver